7 Proven Benefits Of Ashwagandha For Male Fertility

 - 53% increase in semen volume

-- repaired the disturbed concentrations of lactate, alanine, citrate, GPC, histidine, and phenylalanine in seminal plasma
+- repaired the disturbed concentrations of salts and amino acids like lactate, citrate, alanine, GPC, histidine, and phenylalanine in seminal plasma (semen fluid)

 - recovered the quality of semen